-CGU's cash-flows were projected for the period of 2022-2047 based on estimated remaining useful life of key assets.
+CGU's cash-flows were projected for the period of 2023-2047 based on estimated remaining useful life of key assets.
 Additionally, segment is operating in asset-heavy and stable industry, relying on long-term contracts, allowing to execute long term cash flow projections.
-Overall oil product transshipment was expected to increase by 9 percent by 2025, compared to quantity forecasted for 2021, and drop by 23 percent after expected implementation of AB Orlen Lietuva investment.
-Oil product transshipment during the period of 2027-2030 was expected to remain at the similar level and start gradually decreasing by on average 1.7 percent p.a. afterwards.
-Oil product storage income was expected to increase by approx. 22 percent by 2023, relative to the amount forecasted for 2021, further increase by 26 percent in 2026 and grow steadily by 2 percent afterwards, mainly due to indexed growth rates.
-Restorative and maintenance investments into Klaipėda oil terminal assets were assumed to reach EUR 55,061 thousand during the forecasted period.
+Overall oil product transshipment was expected to maintain stable level by 2025, compared to current transshipment levels, and drop by 21 percent after expected implementation of AB Orlen Lietuva investment into deeper crude oil processing and consequently lower transshipment of high-sulphur residue products, which currently makes a signification portion of oil products, transhipped via Klaipėda oil terminal.
+Oil product transshipment during the period of 2027-2030 was expected to remain at the similar level and start gradually decreasing by on average 1.4 percent p.a. afterwards.
+Oil product storage and tank reservation related income was expected to maintain similar level, compared to current situation, and assume to double in 2026, mainly due to significant increase in reservation/ storage rates based on current market situation and increase redundant storage capacities after transshipment decrease.
+2% steady growth afterwards is projected, mainly due to indexation of tariffs.
+Restorative and maintenance investments into Klaipėda oil terminal assets were assumed to reach EUR 52,721 thousand during the forecasted period.

 Cash flows up to 2026, used in the assessment, were projected based on the assumption made by the management that AB Orlen Lietuva investment would be finished till that date, significantly impacting scope of CGU activity and cash flows in subsequent periods.
-Operating assumptions used in cash flow calculations are projected based on global oil market forecast from the year 2030, meanwhile, income and expense assumptions for the remaining periods are projected based on 2% growth rate, which is aimed inflation target in order to maintain price stability over the medium term, according to the decision of ECB Governing Council in July 2021.
+Operating assumptions used in cash flow calculations are projected based on global oil market forecast from the year 2030, meanwhile, income and expense assumptions for the remaining periods are projected based on long term 2% growth rate, which is aimed inflation target in order to maintain price stability over the medium term, according to the decision of ECB Governing Council.